 Serrano's Google Scholar profile can be found here

-My paper with G. Chondrakis and R. Ziedonis, "Information disclosure and the market for acquiring technology companies," has been conditionally accepted at the Strategic Management Journal.
+My paper with G. Chondrakis and R. Ziedonis, "Information disclosure and the market for acquiring technology companies," has been published in the May 2021 issue of the Strategic Management Journal.
 [Link]

-Check out the Fall 2020 SIE Workshop speakers.
+Check out the Spring 2021 SIE Workshop speakers.
 A biweekly series of virtual seminars featuring research on strategy, innovation, and entrepreneurship [Link]

 I recently became a member of the Research Committee of the TIM Division of the Academy of Management, as well as member of the Executive Committee of the Strategy, Entrepreneurship, and Innovation Consortium.